Timothy Taylor Brewery: Others

 A variety of other ales, such as Golden Best, Dark Mild and Ram Tam (renamed Landlord Dark in 2019) may be found in Timothy Taylor's houses.
 Landlord Dark can be found in some supermarkets.
 A new French style blonde ale Le Champion was brewed specially to celebrate the 2014 Tour de France Grand Depart in Leeds.
 With the advent of the Tour de Yorkshire cycling event in 2015, Le Champion was brewed again in April 2015 and is being brewed again in March 2016.
 Poulter's Porter was first brewed in 2017 and is named after Arthur Poulter, a former employee at the brewery who received the Victoria Cross for gallantry in the First World War.

 Timothy Taylor's also produce an occasional special bottled ale called Havercake Ale.

 In the past Timothy Taylor's produced another bottled ale called Northerner, bearing the advertising slogan, For Men of the North.
 This slogan has been reinvented as "All for that taste of Taylor's" and is borne on the back of the wagons.

 Brewery

-The brewery is supplied with water from an artesian well (Knowle Spring).
+In 1858, Timothy Taylor opened a brewery in Cook Lane, Keighley, moving in 1863 to Knowle Spring Brewery, Keighley.
+In 1894, a deep well was sunk at Knowle Spring.
+This artesian well still supplies the brewery's water.
+In 1928, malting ceased at Knowle Spring.
+Oldham Brewery's brewhouse, bought after its closure, was installed at Knowle Spring in 1991.
+The yeast strain also originally came from the Oldham Brewery.

 Only whole hops are used for brewing.

-The yeast strain originally came from the Oldham Brewery.

-80 percent of production is for cask conditioned products.
-Bottling is contracted to Robinsons Brewery.
+80 percent of production is for cask-conditioned products.